Bryan Nelson (ornithologist): Academic career

 In 1969, Nelson became a lecturer in zoology at Aberdeen University, and taught there until his retirement in 1985.
 He published a number of highly regarded ornithological monographs and textbooks, appeared on numerous television and radio programmes, made several nature documentaries and helped pioneer high-speed photography techniques for imaging birds in flight.
 He furthermore wrote a number of books for general audiences, including a 2013 memoir of his time on the Galápagos Islands.
 He became a Fellow of the Royal Society of Edinburgh in 1982 and was appointed MBE in 2006.

 He was also a key founder and important supporter of the Scottish Seabird Centre, of which he was a charity trustee from 1997 to 2012.
 In 2013 he was appointed as the centre's Special Ornithological Advisor.
 The centre flew its flag at half mast upon his death.

 Personal life

-Nelson married June Davison in 1960; she survived him, as did their twin children, Simon and Becky, and two grandchildren.
+Nelson married June Davison in 1960; she survived him, as did their twin son and daughter.
 Nelson spent most of his later years in Scotland, latterly in the town of Kirkcudbright, and enjoyed boating, hill walking and birdwatching in his spare time.

 Nelson died of a genetic heart defect at his home in Kirkcudbright in June 2015.
 Nelson's "green burial" was conducted at Roucan Loch outside Dumfries.
 He outlived all three of his siblings.